googleforgames/global-multiplayer-demo/README.md

 Once the Agones Allocator's External load balancer IPs have been obtained, the game_gke_clusters allocation_endpoints can be updated in `terraform.tfvars`.

-Re-run terraform to apply the new Agones Allocator's External load balancer IPs
+Re-run terraform to apply the new Agones Allocator's External load balancer IPs to each Cloud Run instance:

 ```shell
 $ terraform apply
 ```

+#### Allocation Endpoint Patch
-Finally run the Allocation Endpoint Patch build to apply the appropriate patches:
+Finally run the Allocation Endpoint Patch Cloud Deploy to apply the appropriate endpoint patches to each cluster:

 ```shell
 $ cd deploy/agones/endpoint-patch/